CoalaWeb/coalaweb-docs/docs/joomla/extensions/news/guide.md

 The first options allows you to turn on or off the display of an article title.
 Next you have the option of making the title a link to the associated article or not.
 With the next option you can select a style for the article title.

-In the next input field you can enter a number for the maximum amount of articles you wish to be displayed.
-The next option allows you to control the maximum characters that will be displayed for each article.
+In the next input field you can enter a number to control the maximum amount of articles you wish to be displayed.
+The next option allows you to control the maximum amount of characters that will be displayed for each article.
 The last two options affect the ordering of the articles. *\[Figure-2\]*

 ![Figure-2](http://cdn.coalaweb.com/images/docs/joomla-extensions/news/cw-news-mod-general-2.png "Figure-2"){.coalaweb-docs}

 **Part 3 Read More**

-In this section we have some options to control if and how a read more link or button are displayed.
+In this section we have some options to control if and how a read more link or button will be displayed.
 The first option is to turn on or off the display of a read more link.
-The second option control what text will be used for the link or on the button.
+The second option control what text will be used for the link or button.

-The next couple of options depends on what version you are using, for the Core users you only have a link option available.
-For the Pro users you have the following options:
+The next couple of options depends on what version you are using, for the **Core** users you only have a **link** option available.
+For the **Pro** users you have the **following options**:

 -   Button Primary
 -   Button Success
 -   Button Danger
 -   Just Link
+-   Custom

-These option are controlled by UIkit but if you would like to use your own CSS class you can chose **Custom** for the **Type** and then enter the CSS class in the next field labeled **Custom Button** for example. *\[Figure-3\]*
+The button options above are controlled by UIkit but if you are a **Pro** user and would like to use your own CSS class then chose **Custom** for the **Type** and then enter the CSS class in the next field labeled **Custom Button**. *\[Figure-3\]*

+Below is an example CSS class.

 >   btn btn-primary